-Access policies trigger in an order based on their position in policy table in the UI, with the exception of bypass policies - Access will evaluate bypass policies first.
+Access policies trigger in order based on their position in the policy table in the UI.
+The exception is Bypass policies, which Access evaluates first.

-For allow and deny policies, Access will enforce the decision starting at the top of your list and moving down.
+For Allow and Deny policies, Access enforces the decision starting at the top of your list and continues down the list.
 You can modify the order by dragging and dropping individual policies in the UI.